Psyyke/A.C.A.S/docs/usage.md

 ## Advanced Elo Settings

-Many settings don't seem to do anything.
-For each setting to work, the engine has to have implemented them.
+Unfortunately, many of these settings don't seem to do anything, and they most likely don't.
+Engines running on the browser have strict limitations and they aren't as configurable as locally running engines.
+For each setting to work, the engine has to have implemented support them.
 Small engines like Lozza 5 probably don't support anything other than depth, maybe skill level.

-With our testing we didn't seem to get Threads nor Hash to work and Maximum Error and Probability settings also had no impact or weren't supported at all.
-If you're modifying the hashtable size, make sure to refresh the page or start a new engine to see results.
+With our testing we didn't seem to get "threads" nor "hash" to work and "maximum error" along with "probability" settings also had no impact or weren't supported at all.
+If you're modifying the hashtable size, make sure to refresh the page or start a new engine to see results, but it's probably not worth it to mess with them.

 ---